lsiddiquee/SemanticPluginForge/samples/UseClrType/README.md

 dotnet user-secrets set "AzureOpenAI:ChatDeploymentName" "YOUR_DEPLOYMENT_NAME"
 dotnet user-secrets set "AzureOpenAI:Endpoint" "https://YOUR_ENDPOINT.openai.azure.com/"
 dotnet user-secrets set "AzureOpenAI:ApiKey" "YOUR_API_KEY"
+dotnet user-secrets set "AzureQueueUri" "https://<storage_account>.queue.core.windows.net/<queue_name>"
 ```

+The sample uses Azure Identity's DefaultAzureCredential for authentication to Azure Storage.
+Make sure you are logged in with the Azure CLI or have appropriate credentials configured.

 ### Run the Sample